Isaac Alarcón: Dallas Cowboys

 Alarcón was allocated to the Dallas Cowboys on April 27, 2020.
-He is part of the NFL's International Player Pathway Program that allowed him to train for two months alongside NFL players and draft hopefuls at the IMG Academy after being selected from an international combine held in Germany in October 2019.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+He was part of the NFL's International Player Pathway Program that allowed him to train for two months alongside NFL players and draft hopefuls at the IMG Academy after being selected from an international combine held in Germany in October 2019.
+Alarcón was waived by Dallas on September 5, and re-signed to the practice squad the following day.
 He signed a reserve/future contract with the Cowboys on January 4, 2021.

-On August 31, 2021, Alarcón was waived by the Cowboys and re-signed to the practice squad the next day.

-Alarcón was selected by the Calgary Stampeders in the third round of the 2021 CFL Global Draft on April 15, 2021.
+Alarcón was selected by the Calgary Stampeders in the third round of the 2021 CFL global draft on April 15, 2021.
+On August 31, Alarcón was waived by the Cowboys and re-signed to the practice squad the next day.
 His roster exemption was kept for the 2021 season.
 He signed a reserve/future contract with the Cowboys on January 18, 2022.

 On August 30, 2022, Alarcón was waived by the Cowboys and signed to the practice squad the next day.
 On January 26, 2023, Alarcón signed a reserve/future contract with the Cowboys.

 In 2023, Alarcón reportedly changed his position from an offensive tackle to a defensive tackle.
 He was waived as part of final roster cuts on August 29, 2023.

 San Francisco 49ers

 On January 23, 2024, Alarcón was signed by the San Francisco 49ers to a reserve/future contract.
 He was waived on August 27, and re-signed to the practice squad.

 Alarcón signed a reserve/future contract with San Francisco on January 7, 2025.
 On April 16, Alarcón was suspended for six games for violating the NFL's performance-enhancing substances policy.
 He was waived on October 13 and re-signed to the practice squad the next day.

+On January 20, 2026, Alarcón signed a reserve/futures contract with San Francisco.
+On August 30, he was waived and re-signed to the practice squad the next day.